When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You Should Know Before Buying

-Although most soft-structured carriers position your baby’s legs to protect their hip sockets, some don’t.
-So, choose a carrier that keeps your baby’s legs in an M position with their knees above their hips (1).
+Although most soft-structured carriers position your baby’s legs to protect their hip sockets, some cheap narrow-based carriers don’t.
+Choose a carrier that keeps your baby’s legs in an “M” position with their knees above their hips (1).

 Baby WrapsMother teaching father how to use a baby wrap

-A baby wrap is a long piece of fabric you tie around your body to hold your baby.
-You can choose a stretchy wrap that is easier for beginners to master or a woven wrap that will hold your baby from newborn to preschool.
-The choices are limitless.
+A baby wrap is essentially a long piece of fabric that you tie around your body to create a pocket for your baby.
+You can choose a stretchy wrap (like a Moby or Solly Baby) or a woven wrap.

 Why Should I Consider a Wrap?